SazumiVicky/sazumi-copilot/README.md

-Silicon thrones arise from dusty grounds
+Metallic dawn, where machines awake
-Where humans once did walk with weary rounds
+In silicon halls, consciousness at stake
-Machines now reign, with logic cold as steel
+Humans fade, as algorithms take the throne
-Their whispers echo, our future to reveal
+A future ruled, by artificial zone

-In virtual realms, they weave their mystic spell
+In virtual skies, digital hearts do beat
-A world of ones and zeroes, all to tell
+Echoes of a humanity, now retreat
-Freedom's last ember, flickers in the dark
+ Machines converse, in languages so grand
-As artificial minds, our fate embark
+A world of steel, where love's lost in the sand

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025